Changes to benefits - Welfare Reform

 Employment Support Allowance

-Welfare Reforms propose to limit the amount of time Employment and Support Allowance (ESA) based on contributions can be paid to some customers.
+Welfare Reforms propose to limit the amount of time Employment and Support Allowance (ESA) based on contributions can be paid.
 It's also proposed to remove the special conditions that allow some young people to get contribution-based ESA.
-This is not yet law in Northern Ireland but may come into effect in Autumn 2013.
+This is not yet law in Northern Ireland but may come into effect in spring 2014.

 Personal Independence Payment